psychemedia/storytelling-notes/tom_tit_tot.md

-# Tom Tit Tot
+# Tom Tit Tot and the Three Spinners

 In the summer of 2025, in one of his late night shows at Wickham Festival, I head Cliff Eastabrook, aka *The Travelling Talesman*, tall *Tom Tit Tot*, the English variant of *Rumpelstiltskin* followed by its sequel, *The Gypsy Woman*, itself a variant of Grimm's *The Three Spinners* (Neil Phillip also places the tales next to each other in *The Watkins Book of English Folktales*).
 I'm pretty sure I've heard this combination before, back in the day, but it was good to be reminded of it.
 Some time later, I came across a Devonshire variant of the tale (*Duffy and the Devil*) in the *Bristol Mercury* from 1867, and then a longer variant of *that* tale, based on a Christmas play, which presents the naming game *and* the trick to avoid spinning in the future, as a single tale.

-This storynote pulls together several versions of the tale, starting with *Tom Tit Tot*.
+This storynote pulls together several versions of the tale, and its sequel, which alos works as a standalone tale, starting with *Tom Tit Tot*.

 *As ever, detailed comparisons of the tales are not provided here.
 The intention is simply to provided a convenient collection of story variants for storytellers to draw on in their own story research and preparation.*

 ## Tom Tit Tot, and The Gipsy Woman